Beverly Park (amusement park): Location and access

-Beverly Park was located in the city of Beverly Hills, Los Angeles County, California, USA.
+Beverly Park was located in the city of Los Angeles, just outside the city limits of West Hollywood, California.
 The location was in a rural area suitable for attractions and rides for children.

 The park was located next to the largest drugstore in the world and close to Ponyland, an amusement site owned and operated by Leo "Pat" Murphy and his wife, Viva Murphy at 8536 Beverly Boulevard.
 The park initially measured 200 by 200 feet (0.91 acre), doubling in size in the first four years to reach 400 by 200 feet (1.83 acres) by 1947.

 History

 Origins

 Beverly Park was affectionately known and referred to as "Kiddieland", as it was mainly targeted to children.
 The "Kiddieland" phenomenon was not a franchise in its original sense, but a general noun identifying amusement parks designed specifically for children.
 Redondo Beach, West Los Angeles, Woodland Hills and Westchester were among the locations in Los Angeles County where Kiddielands were built.
 The concept of "Kiddieland" was born after World War II, as the amusement park industry expanded due to the post-war economic situation and the baby boom that occurred until the 1960s.
 During the 1950s, both the employment rate and social welfare in the surrounding area improved, allowing people to divert their thoughts from conflict and post-war austerity to a new lifestyle, based on innovation and pleasure.